-Single Sum Death Benefit: A death benefit is payable upon the death of an employee in service in addition to any other benefits payable to the surviving spouse or minor children.
-The death benefit payable is as follows: \$3,000 benefit during the first year of service, \$4,000 benefit during the second year of service, \$5,000 benefit during the third year of service, \$6,000 benefit during the fourth through tenth year of service, and \$10,000 benefit if death occurs after ten or more years of service.
 Upon the death of a retired member with ten or more years of service, the \$10,000 maximum benefit is reduced to \$6,000 if death occurs during the first year of retirement.
 Thereafter, it is reduced by \$1,500 for each year or fraction of a year while on retirement, but shall not be less than \$3,000.
 Ordinary Disability Benefit: An ordinary disability benefit is payable after eight consecutive days of absence for illness without pay.
 The amount of the benefit is 45% of salary.
 The benefit is payable for a period not to exceed 1⁄4 of the length of service or five years, whichever is less.
-Occupational Disability Benefit: Upon disability resulting from an injury incurred while on duty, an employee is entitled to a disability benefit of 73% of salary from the first day of absence without pay.
-The occupational disability benefit is decreased to 72% in 2019.
+Occupational Disability Benefit: Upon disability resulting from an injury incurred while on duty, an employee is entitled to a disability benefit of 75% of salary from the first day of absence without pay.
 The benefit is payable during the period of disability until the employee attains age 65 if disability is incurred before age 60, or for a period of five years if disability is incurred after age 60.
 Occupational Death Benefit: Upon the death of an employee resulting from an accident incurred in the performance of duty, the surviving spouse is entitled to an occupational death benefit of 50% of salary.
 Each unmarried child under the age of 18 is entitled to a benefit of \$100 per month.
 The combined payments to a family may not exceed 75% of the employee's final salary.
 The total payments are reduced by Workmen's Compensation benefits.